guildai/guildai/guild/tests/guildfiles.md

 level.

-Our sample guildfile uses an advanced scheme of including flag definitions from one model into another model.
+Our sample guildfile uses an advanced scheme of including flag definitions from a shared config into two models.
 Refer to [samples/projects/mnist/guild.yml](samples/projects/mnist/guild.yml) for details on how this is structured.